 - Sometimes insight programmes can lead to being fast-tracked through part of the application process for summer internships or extended work experience opportunities

 - It can be a fun, eventful and interactive programme

-What should I know about insight programmes?
+What you should know about insight programmes

 - You will usually engage in a range of activities including workshops, presentations and site tours.